 - Read all label directions before use.
 All applications must be made according to the use directions that follow. - Trivapro Fungicide is a broad-spectrum, preventative fungicide for the control of many important plant diseases, formulated as a suspo-emulsion (SE). - Trivapro Fungicide is a member of Syngenta's Plant Health product line and may also improve the yield and/or quality of the crop.
 These possible benefits are due to positive effects on plant physiology.
-The effects may vary according to factors such as the crop, crop hybrid, or environment.
+The effects may vary according to factors including the crop, crop hybrid, or environment.

-3.0.1 CROP TOLERANCE/PHYTOTOXICITY
+CROP TOLERANCE/PHYTOTOXICITY